Candy: Classification

 Konpeitō is a traditional Japanese sugar candy.
 When finished, it is almost 100% solid sugar.

 Fruit-shaped hard candy is a common type of sugar candy, containing sugar, color, flavor, and a tiny bit of water.

 Chikki are homemade nut brittles popular in India.
 Between the nuts or seeds is hard sugar candy.

 German Haribo gummy bears were the first gummy candy ever made.
 They are soft and chewy.

 Fudge is a type of sugar candy that is made by mixing and heating sugar, butter and milk.

 Pantteri is a soft, chewy Finnish sugar candy.
 The colored ones are fruity, while black are salmiakki (salty licorice-flavored).

 Chocolate is sometimes treated as a separate branch of confectionery.
-In this model, chocolate candies like chocolate candy bars and chocolate truffles are included.
-Hot chocolate or other cocoa-based drinks are excluded, as is candy made from white chocolate.
+In the confectionery, chocolate candies like chocolate candy bars and chocolate truffles are included, but hot chocolate or other cocoa-based drinks are excluded, as is candy made from white chocolate.
 When chocolate is treated as a separate branch, it also includes confections whose classification is otherwise difficult, being neither exactly candies nor exactly baked goods, like chocolate-dipped foods, tarts with chocolate shells, and chocolate-coated cookies.